MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/develop/evaluate-sdk.md

 - **From UI**: Follows these steps to fetch evaluator ids after they're registered to your project:
     - Select **Evaluation** tab in your Azure AI project;
     - Select Evaluator library;
-    - Select your evaluator(s) of choice by comparing the descriptions;
+    - Select your evaluators of choice by comparing the descriptions;
     - Copy its "Asset ID" which will be your evaluator id, for example, `azureml://registries/azureml/models/Groundedness-Evaluator/versions/1`.

 #### Specifying custom evaluators